 Here – a server taking longer to accept and respond to a user’s requests affects site speed measures.
 However – improving TTFB requires the developer’s assistance.

 In this case, if you need more Technical expertise on how TTFB works for speed, you should hire WordPress maintenance services.
-Such services help you quickly fix speed issues without affecting WordPress infrastructure your site relies on.
+Such services help you quickly fix speed issues without affecting the WordPress infrastructure your site relies on.

 6. Screen options in WordPress Dashboard